magento/knowledge-base/src/faq/general/can-i-install-third-party-applications-on-my-cloud-instance.md

 >( [Adobe Approach to PCI Compliance](https://magento.com/pci-compliance) Requirement 6, Maintain a Vulnerability Management Program)

-Since Adobe Commerce cannot guarantee the PCI compliance of third-party applications, installing such apps on cloud servers is not allowed.
+Since Adobe cannot guarantee the PCI compliance of third-party applications, installing such apps on cloud servers is not allowed.

 ## Hint: Use Commerce Marketplace extensions for better integrations